Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 One of these buildings is purchased by the foundation and used as an exhibition space, but most of the other buildings are empty or even demolished.

-For me, the bank street now reminded of North Korea, where a huge building was built to show off to the outside world, including South Korea, but could not be completed or turned on due to lack of electricity.
+For me, the bank street now reminded me of North Korea, where a huge building was built to show off to the outside world, including South Korea, but could not be completed or turned on due to a lack of electricity.

 If you visit, it is recommended that you do not just look at the bank and artworks, but also take a walk around the surrounding area.